Get

 Swedish Vallhunds eat less since they are small dogs.
 Still, you must continue to give them excellent food.
 You’ll pay around $40 per month for their meals.
 Choose AAFCO-certified dog food (which, thankfully, is most commercial meals existing today).
 These foods have to follow certain dietary standards.

 Certain dogs may require more expensive diets if they have health issues.
 In many circumstances, you may have to pay significantly more for these prescription diets.
-Your vet can guide you should your canine end up with one of these health issues.
+A vet can be a great source of advice in these cases.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!